 As John records three years of interviews with Gene, his wife, Carmen, fights her own war against cancer.
 Carmen loses this battle.
 John must continue uncovering Gene's story of survival and struggle as he himself confronts life as a grieving single father to two young sons.
 Tailspin is more than a war story.
 It's a story of two men's separate journeys confronting extraordinary grief and loss.
 It's a story of resilience.
-Rep. Behnke at town hall CLINTONVILLE State Representative Elijah Behnke (R-Town of Chase) will hold a listening sessions in the 6th Assembly District on Saturday, March 8 from 2 to 3 p.m. at the Town of Farm Fresh Xpress Local.
-Food.
-Delivered Matteson Hall on N10891 Jepson Road.
+Rep. Behnke at town hall CLINTONVILLE State Representative Elijah Behnke (R-Town of Chase) will hold a listening sessions in the 6th Assembly District on Saturday, March 8 from 2 to 3 p.m. at the Town of Matteson Hall on N10891 Jepson Road.
 He will hold another session earlier in the day in Pulaski.
-Behnke will offer insights into the biennial budget process and the current leg- BRAND YOUR BUSINESS TO WAUPACA COUNTY!
+Behnke will offer insights into the biennial budget process and the current legislative session.
+"Traveling throughout the district will provide an important opportunity to hear directly from constituents about their needs and interests," said Behnke.
+BRAND YOUR BUSINESS TO WAUPACA COUNTY!